Watering Green Beans Made Easy!

 Fertilizing Green Beans

-Green bean plants can be fertilized once a month throughout the growing season, if so desired.
-A 10-10-10 fertilizer will usually do the job nicely.
-Most granular fertilizers are applied at 1 1/2 pounds per 100 square feet.
+Green bean plants can be fertilized once every 4-6 weeks throughout the growing season, if the plants need it.
+A balanced fertilizer will usually do the job nicely.
+Look at the 3 digit formula on the fertilizer - you want close to equal parts of nitrogen, phosphate and potassium.
+This will result in good plant health as well as good bean production.
+Something like a 10-10-10 fertilizer will work just fine.
+Most granular type fertilizers are applied at a rate of 1.5 pounds per 100 square feet.
 Apply the granules according to the manufacturer's instructions.
 They should be applied at the edges of the rows and not thrown directly on the plants themselves.
 Once a granular fertilizer is applied, water it in well.
 This will allow the fertilizer to enter the soil and be absorbed by the root systems.

-A layer of mulch can be applied to the green bean plants to help regulate soil moisture and temperature levels.
+A layer of mulch can be applied to the green bean plants to help regulate soil moisture and temperature levels, but it's certainly not mandatory.
 Grass clippings, chopped up leaves or hay work well for mulch.
-Additionally, mulch will help prevent the growth of weeds in your garden.
+Additionally, mulch can help prevent the growth of weeds in your garden.

 After fertilizing, mulching and watering green beans, the only thing left to do is harvest them.